How To Search in Instagram

 While not strictly search, you can find Instagram users by allowing the system to make suggestions.
 This is a good way to find random or related people to follow on Instagram.

-- Navigate to Find Friends which is off of the Profile page.
-Tap the menu icon in the top right.
+- Navigate to Discover People which is off of the Profile page.
+Tap the menu icon in the top menu bar – it’s a little + symbol next to a picture of a person.

-- Select Suggested users within the Find Friends page.
+- Select Suggested users within the Discover People page.

-- Scroll through until you find someone interesting, tap their profile link than then Follow.
+- Scroll through until you find someone interesting, tap their profile link, then Follow.

-How useful suggested users is depends on who you are friends with already and how much you have allowed Instagram to integrate into your life.
+How useful these suggested users will be depends on who you are friends with already and how much you have allowed Instagram to integrate into your life.
 The more friends or contacts you have, the more varied the suggested users will be.
-Some seem to be companies and random people, but many will be the usual friends of friends or people your friends follow.
+Some will be companies and others will be apparently random people, but many will be the usual friends of friends or people your friends follow.

 Use an Instagram search website

+The built-in tools are fine, but many people have found they need more precision in their searches.
 If neither of those two methods work for you, you could try a third party website that provides search for Instagram.
 If you have tried the browser version of Instagram, you will have noticed that it isn’t that great.
-The network does everything it can to get you using the mobile app and this is the result.
-Search on the website is woeful, which opens the market for these kinds of websites.
+The network does everything it can to get you using the mobile app and so their web page is clunky by design.
+Search on the website is woeful, which has opened up the market for third-party search solution websites.

 Searching using hashtags

-People tag images the same as on other social media websites.
-It is partly so they can order them efficiently but mainly so others can do the same.
-It’s a very clever way of being able to search for something quickly by using a form of keyword.
+People tag images with #hashtags, just as they do on other social media websites.
+This is partially so that the poster can organize their own images, but mainly the function of the tags is so that everyone can search for targeted images.
+It’s a very clever crowdsourced way of being able to search for something quickly by using a form of keyword.

 Searching in Instagram isn’t exactly intuitive and is harder than it should be on the web.
 However, that hasn’t stopped the social network building a huge following of millions of people who take pictures of everything they see on their travels.
 If you have the patience, it is certainly a network worth your time.